-For this year, the German watchmaker has presented a revised version of its last year’s “deck” watch, which is now aptly named Archimede Deck Watch R. Initially introduced early last year as a prototype, the original Archimede Deck watch was clearly inspired by the famous (at least, among serious collectors) Stowa Kriegsmarine maritime chronometer that was used by the Nazi Navy during the World War II.
+For this year, the German watchmaker has presented a revised version of its last year’s “deck” watch, which is now aptly named Archimede Deck Watch R. Initially introduced early last year as a prototype, the original Archimede Deck watch was clearly inspired by the famous (at least, among serious collectors) Stowa Kriegsmarine maritime chronometer that was used by the German Navy during the World War II.

 Perhaps, the German brand’s owner decided that the watch was too